ppy/osu-wiki/wiki/Contests/MGTS/2025/en.md

 ### Contest rules

 - This contest is an **osu!taiko single-round team-based contest** with teams of **2 players minimum**, and **3 players maximum**.
 - **All submissions should abide by the [Ranking Criteria](/wiki//Ranking_Criteria).** Mistakes happen and may affect judging, but submissions that cannot be ranked without major changes will be disqualified.
-(It's allowed to ignore spread rules for the sake of this contest.)
+(It is allowed to ignore spread rules for the sake of this contest.)
 - **Submissions must NOT be uploaded/shared with others before judging and results are announced.** Sharing entries publicly by any means before the results are announced will result in a disqualification, no questions asked.
 - **Submissions will not be accepted after the deadlines.** No exceptions.
 - Participants must have read this ruleset **entirely** (and we will assume you did so throughout the contest).
-- Any team that hasn't followed the **team creation process** and the **entry submission process** properly **will** risk disqualification.
+- Any team that has not followed the **team creation process** and the **entry submission process** properly **will** risk disqualification.
 - **All participants must collaborate on every song in their entry.** This is a team-based competition.
 Collaboration is necessary to determine the strengths of each participating team as a whole.
 We want to avoid pure carry situations amongst teams.
 Collaboration does not include anything other than mapping.
 - Any rule changes or unexpected occurrences will be announced in the Discord server.